TUDelft-books/Hydrology/README.md

 In [https://github.com/TUDelft-books/Hydrology/settings/environments/5729562228/edit](https://github.com/TUDelft-books/Hydrology/settings/variables/actions) one can find the settings of which branches to build
 Currently:

-test* - used for testing specific things before merging main -  develop/draft branch
+test* - used for testing specific things before merging (turned off for now, to avoid to many apparent failures) main -  develop/draft branch
 2025 - branch to which we re-direct for students

 Any other branch will not be deployed.
 If no test branch exists this will result in a failure (build failed), but if main and 2025 have been released correctly this is not a problem.

+## publishing
+When changes have been satisfactorily made in main (i.e., our develop version) it can be merged into 2025, however, this process is cumbersome.
+The smoothest way is actually to remove 2025 for a second, create a new branch 2025 based on main, create a commit on 2025 to change the version to 2025 and your done.

 ## offline book
 https://github.com/TUDelft-books/Hydrology/actions/ - click latest workflow run, go to artifacts and download.